hashicorp/nomad/website/source/guides/operations/vault-integration/index.html.md

 }
 ```
 The information above allows Vault to connect to our database and create users
 with certain privileges.
 We will specify the `accessdb` role soon.
+In a
-Please note that it is very common to give Vault the root credentials and let Vault manage the auditing and lifecycle of generated credentials.
+production setting, it is recommended to give Vault credentials with enough
+privileges to generate database credentials dynamically and and manage their
+lifecycle.

 Run the the following command to configure the connection between the database
 secrets engine and our database: